awsdocs/amazon-migrationhub-user-guide/doc_source/doing-more.md

 1. Verify if the **Mapped servers** column is populated for every row of migration updates\.

-   1. If the **Mapped servers** column is populated for every row of migration updates, this means auto\-mapping was supported by the migration tool and manual mapping is not required\. *You can edit the server mapping by choosing **Edit** next to the server name\.*
+   1. If the **Mapped servers** column is populated for every row of migration updates, this means auto\-mapping was supported by the migration tool and manual mapping is not required\.
+To edit the server mapping, select the server, and then choose **Edit server mapping**\.

-   1. If one or more rows of the **Mapped servers** columns is *not* populated and there is a **Map** button present in that row's **Action** column, this is an indication that manual mapping is required\.
+   1. If one or more rows of the **Mapped servers** columns is *not* populated, this is an indication that manual mapping is required\.
 Proceed to the next set of procedures\.

 ### Tracking when you migrate without performing discovery<a name="updates-tracking-wt-no-disco"></a>

-If you did not perform discovery with an AWS discovery tool, then Migration Hub will add a server corresponding to the migration update to the servers list and automatically map the update to the server\.
-You can group servers to applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
-See, [Group servers as applications](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track status of migrations](migrate-wt-track.md#migrate-wt-track-app-status)\.
+If you did not perform discovery with an AWS discovery tool, then Migration Hub will add a server that corresponds with the migration update to the servers list and automatically map the update to the server\.
+You can group servers as applications and then start tracking the migration on the application’s details page in the **Migrate** section of the console\.
+For more information, see [](migrate-wt-migrate.md#migrate-wt-group-as-applications) and [Track the status of your migrations in Migration Hub](migrate-wt-track.md)\.

 ### Troubleshooting and manually mapping migration updates<a name="updates-tracking-wt-troubleshooting"></a>